webdjoe/pyvesync/README.md

 *Compatible with ESL100MC & Valceno Bulbs*
 **Properties**
-`VeSyncBulb.color` - Returns a dataclass with HSV and RGB attributes that are named tuples
+`VeSyncBulb.color` - Returns a Dataclass with HSV and RGB attributes that are named tuples

 ```python
 VeSyncBulb.color.rbg = namedtuple('RGB', ['red', 'green', 'blue'])